 A junior or senior may elect to register for some courses on a pass-fail basis, provided the courses do not fulfill general requirements and are not in the area of the major or minor concentration.
 The aim is to encourage students to broaden their understanding by exploring less familiar fields.
-Written approval by the advisor must be filed in the Registrar's Office before the first day of the semester.
-Changes to or from pass-fail shall not be made after the first day of class.
+Changes to or from pass-fail shall not be made after the tenth day of the semester.
 A student may not count more than 18 hours of pass-fail credit toward graduation.
 To receive a grade of "pass," a student must earn at least the equivalent of a "C" in the course.
 A grade of "P" will count toward semester hours earned but not be computed in the grade point system.
 A grade of "F" under the pass-fail option is not included in the calculation of the grade point average.
 All non-credit courses are graded as pass-fail; some may be required for graduation.